oracle/oracle-database-operator/README.md

 After installation, continue to [Verify Installation](#verify-installation).
 For OKE add-on, OperatorHub, or OpenShift catalog installations, also review any status and lifecycle checks recommended by that installation channel.

+### Build and Deploy DB Operator (Optional)

+We highly recommend using the prebuilt Oracle Database Operator container images published in Oracle Container Registry (OCR).
+These images are versioned, validated, and ready for deployment.

+If your organization requires building the operator image manually in your own environment, follow the detailed [Oracle Database Operator Manual Build and Deployment Guide](./docs/installation/OPERATOR_INSTALLATION_README.md), which covers the build prerequisites, image build and tagging steps, registry handling, and deployment configuration.

 ## Verify Installation

 Check that the operator pods are running: